Morgan County, Ohio

 Morgan County is a county located in the U.S. state of Ohio.
-As of 2023, the population was 13,646, making it the third-least populous county in Ohio.
+As of the 2020 census, the population was 13,802, making it the third-least populous county in Ohio.
 Its county seat is McConnelsville.
 The county was created in 1817 and later organized in 1819.
 It is named for Daniel Morgan, an officer in the American Revolutionary War.

 History

 Morgan County was formed on December 29, 1817, from portions of Guernsey, Muskingum and Washington counties.
 It was named after Daniel Morgan, a member in the Congress from Virginia, and general in the American Revolutionary War.

 Geography

 According to the United States Census Bureau, the county has a total area of 422 sqmi, of which 416 sqmi is land and 5.4 sqmi (1.3%) is water.